spine-tools/Spine-Toolbox/README.md

         conda install -c anaconda git

+6. Navigate to a folder where you want the Spine Toolbox folder to be (you may be there already):

+        cd [folder path]

-6. Clone the Spine Toolbox repository from GitHub to your computer:
+7. Clone the Spine Toolbox repository from GitHub to your computer:

         git clone https://github.com/Spine-project/Spine-Toolbox.git

-7. Navigate to your clone's root:
+8. Navigate to your clone's root:

         cd Spine-Toolbox

-8. Install requirements using **pip**:
+9. Install requirements using **pip**:

         python -m pip install -r requirements.txt

-9. Run:
+10. Run:

         python -m spinetoolbox